Sustainability

 Values

-NGK training and education seeks to foster an understanding of the NGK Group Philosophy and Code of Conduct such that employees will not simply work for the sake of meeting their individual targets, but rather will think about the significance of the work they perform and the basis for their decision-making, leading to a sense of pride and shared identity as an NGK employee.
-It is not enough for employees to know what the NGK Group Philosophy and Code of Conduct are; we want employees to incorporate them into their behavior.
+NGK training and education seeks to foster an understanding of the NGK Group Philosophy and Corporate Business Principles such that employees will not simply work for the sake of meeting their individual targets, but rather will think about the significance of the work they perform and the basis for their decision-making, leading to a sense of pride and shared identity as an NGK employee.
+It is not enough for employees to know what the NGK Group Philosophy and Corporate Business Principles are; we want employees to incorporate them into their behavior.

 This approach is particularly evident in the corporate history training program that was launched full-scale at our head office in 2017 for every level of employee, from new hires to those promoted to managers.
 It is also incorporated into the educational programs of Group companies outside Japan in order to reach a variety of personnel.
 We will continue to develop and expand such programs.